Garethp/Mods-of-Mistria-Installer/README.md

 5. Next time the game updates, run the installer again to re-install your mods

 ## Troubleshooting
+**I installed a new cosmetic, but it's not appearing in existing games** First try downloading the latest version of MOMI and re-installing.
+Many cosmetic mods will add that cosmetic will also add that cosmetic to be sold in a shop however installers older than `0.1.3` aren't able to add items to the shop.
+If updating the MOMI installer doesn't work, check the description of the mod to see if it talks about how to acquire the cosmetic.
+For example, some mods may choose to only add the item to the Saturday Markets.
+If you're still having issues, feel free to come to the Discord Server to ask for help.

 **The installer says it cannot find the Fields of Mistria Location** Try placing the installer in your Fields of Mistria folder, next to `data.win`, this should allow the installer to find the game.